cookietriestoprogram/csarch2s14group9documentation/README.md

 - Initially, booth setup proved challenging as lighter components were at risk of getting blown away in the AC draft.

 ![Setting up the booth](setup2.jpg)
-- To resolve this issue, we taped the components onto a board that already had descriptions.
+- In this image, our team can be seen setting up the booth.
+To address the challenge of lighter components, we improvised by taping them onto a board that already had descriptions.
+This allowed us to secure the components and prevent them from being displaced.